rsoesemann/codeclimate-apexmetrics/README.md

-## ApexMetrix - Code Climate Engine for Salesforce.com Apex
+## ApexMetrics - Code Climate Engine for Salesforce.com Apex

 **TODO** Background motivation, abstract of development, overview of tools and visio and puropose